Skip to main content

 2. Generate SSH Private Key

-1. Sign into the the Services VM as a sudo user.
+1. Sign into the Services VM as a sudo user.

 2. Sign into the services account using sudo su services.

-3. Run the following command to geenerate the SSH key.
+3. Run the following command to generate the SSH key.
 Make sure to replace ABAIR_APP_X with the name of your app.

 ssh-keygen -t ed25519 -a 100 \